evananyonga/css_grid/README.md

-This application shows a calendar in a grid form
+This application shows a calendar built with CSS grid.